G4FEV/SDRUno-Smart-Switch/README.md

 * Just because there are 14 outputs (Bands A–N) the user can split the spectrum into as few chunks as required.
 * Take care as you move higher up in the spectrum.
 There are lots of zeroooos to trip over.
 It’s easy to get in a right old mess.
 (I speak from experience!)

-* There is no reason why you shouldn’t have TWO or more outputs active for a particular frequency if that suits your needs (To switch in a filter or preamp).

 Serial.print debug messages have been commented-out, apart from the current Frequency.